Home

 Stock investment magazines (e.g., the Smart Investor in Australia) contain a range of articles and recommendations mostly relating to stocks, including stock market statistics.

-Their greatest use to me is to provide a source of recommendations to which I can apply my own analysis using a template.
+The greatest use of these types of publications to me is to provide a source of recommendations to which I can apply my own analysis using a template.

 Some Limitations of Financial Publications